google/earthengine-community/tutorials/customizing-base-map-styles/index.md

 The main styler options include:

  - hue: indicates the basic color
- - lightness:indicates percentage change in brightness of element
+ - lightness: indicates percentage change in brightness of an element
- - saturation: indicates percentage change in basic color of element
+ - saturation: indicates percentage change in basic color of an element
- - gamma: Gamma correction of the element (0.01 and 10.0)
+ - gamma: Gamma correction of an element (0.01 and 10.0)
  - invert_lightness: inverts the existing lightness
  - visibility: Changes visibility options for an element (on, off, or simplified)
- - color: Sets the color of elements (using RGB Hex Strings)
+ - color: Sets the color of an element (using RGB Hex Strings)
  - weight: Sets the weight of a feature in pixels

 ## Changing map elements

-The google maps API (and by extension, Earth Engine) gives you the ability to control a huge number of map features and elements
+The Google Maps API (and by extension, Earth Engine) gives you the ability to control a huge number of map features and elements.

-The full list of features that you can modify:

-- all (default) selects all features.
-- administrative selects all administrative areas.
-Styling affects only the labels of administrative areas, not the geographical borders or fill.
-- administrative.country selects countries.
-- administrative.land_parcel selects land parcels.
-- administrative.locality selects localities.
-- administrative.neighborhood selects neighborhoods.
-- administrative.province selects provinces.
-- landscape selects all landscapes.
-- landscape.man_made selects structures built by humans.
-- landscape.natural selects natural features.
-- landscape.natural.landcover selects landcover features.
-- landscape.natural.terrain selects terrain features.
-- poi selects all points of interest.
-- poi.attraction selects tourist attractions.
-- poi.business selects businesses.
-- poi.government selects government buildings.
-- poi.medical selects emergency services, including hospitals, pharmacies, police, doctors, and others.
-- poi.park selects parks.
-- poi.place_of_worship selects places of worship, including churches, temples, mosques, and others.
-- poi.school selects schools.
-- poi.sports_complex selects sports complexes.
-- road selects all roads.
-- road.arterial selects arterial roads.
-- road.highway selects highways.
-- road.highway.controlled_access selects highways with controlled access.
-- road.local selects local roads.
-- transit selects all transit stations and lines.
-- transit.line selects transit lines.
-- transit.station selects all transit stations.
-- transit.station.airport selects airports.
-- transit.station.bus selects bus stops.
-- transit.station.rail selects rail stations.
-- water selects bodies of water.

-The full list of features that you can modify:
+The full list of elements that you can modify can be found in the Google Maps documentation: https://developers.google.com/maps/documentation/javascript/style-reference

-- all (default) selects all elements of the specified feature.
-- geometry selects all geometric elements of the specified feature.
-- geometry.fill selects only the fill of the feature's geometry.
-- geometry.stroke selects only the stroke of the feature's geometry.
-- labels selects the textual labels associated with the specified feature.
-- labels.icon selects only the icon displayed within the feature's label.
-- labels.text selects only the text of the label.
-- labels.text.fill selects only the fill of the label.
-The fill of a label is typically rendered as a colored outline that surrounds the label text.
-- labels.text.stroke selects only the stroke of the label's text.

-All styler options work with each of these features
+The full list of features (also in the Google Maps API documentation linked above) includes geometries and labels (including their texts and icons).
+All styler options work with each of these features.

 Let's consider a couple of examples to edit other elements and features